 Davison's 3 sends Wisconsin past No. 17 Maryland, 56-54

-Davison's 3 sends Wisconsin past No. 17 Maryland, 56-54Wisconsin's Brad Davison (34) reacts after hitting the game-winning 3-point basket against Maryland in the final seconds of an NCAA college basketball game Tuesday, Jan.
+Maryland Wisconsin BasketballWisconsin's Brad Davison (34) reacts after hitting the game-winning 3-point basket against Maryland in the final seconds of an NCAA college basketball game Tuesday, Jan.
 14, 2020, in Madison, Wis.
 Wisconsin upset Maryland 56-54.
 (AP Photo/Andy Manis)

+MADISON, Wis.
+(AP) — Wisconsin coach Greg Gard's favorite saying of late has been, “Gritty, not pretty.”

+The Badgers needed every second on Tuesday to pick up their grittiest win of the season.

+“Those are kind of shots that you dream about and you think about," Davison said.
+"I'm very thankful for the opportunity to see the ball drop.
+But most importantly, that's a big win for this team."

-Davison finished with 14 points and Nate Reuvers and Micah Potter added 17 and 14 to lead the Badgers (11-6, 4-2 Big Ten), who now have beaten then-No..
-5 Ohio State and then-No. 20 Penn State.
+Nate Reuvers scored 17 points and Davison and Micah Potter each scored 14 for the Badgers (11-6, 4-2 Big Ten), who also have wins over then-No. 5 Ohio State and then-No. 20 Penn State.

+The Badgers trailed 54-51 with 1:31 to go.
+Reuvers made a jumper to bring them within one.
+Davison then stole the ball, called a timeout and then sunk a 3 to put the Badgers ahead with 11 seconds to play.

+“The kid's a winner.
+He just makes winning plays.”
+Gard said of Davison.

+After a timeout by Maryland, a 3-point attempt by Anthony Cowan Jr. clanked off the rim.

+“I felt like we were going to win the game the whole time in the second half,” Maryland coach Mark Turgeon said.
+“But I do feel better about our guys today than I did Friday night.”

-Jalen Smith scored 18 and Anthony Cowan Jr. had 16 for the Terrapins (13-4, 3-3) who have now lost two straight after winning three and a row.
+Jalen Smith scored 18 points and Cowan had 16 for the Terrapins (13-4, 3-3), who have lost two straight after winning three in a row.
 Maryland suffered an 18-point defeat Friday at Iowa.

-Trailing 54-51 with 1:31 to go, Reuvers made a jumper to bring the Badgers within one.
-Davison then stole the ball, called a timeout and then sunk a 3 to put the Badgers up 56-54 with 11 seconds to play.

-After a timeout by Maryland, a 3-point attempt by Cowan clanked off the rim and Wisconsin escaped with the victory.

-Cowan, who averaged 17.8 point and 3.5 assists in his four previous games against the Badgers, scored nine in the second half but it wasn't enough.
+Cowan, who averaged 17.8 points and 3.5 assists in his four previous games against the Badgers, scored nine in the second half, but it wasn't enough.
 He now has scored at least 16 points in 10 of his last 13 games.

 BIG PICTURE